gaqzi/ansible-bind10/README.md

 * `bind10_from_git`: **no** - whether to download bind from git
 * `bind10_from_file`: **yes** - whether to download bind as a file

+**Note**: Being in Asia and installing from git isn't a very good idea, the ICS repository has really bad connectivity and this might be the case for other parts of the world as well.
+I started out by doing it from git but gave up because of how slow it was.

 Configurables:

 * `bind10_prefix_path`: **/usr/local** - where bind will be installed